syncfusion-content/maui-docs/MAUI/TextInputLayout/Custom-Icons.md

 # Custom Icons in .NET MAUI Text Input Layout (SfTextInputLayout)

-Any custom icons can be added to the leading edge or the trailing edge of input view in the text input layout control.
+Any custom icons can be added to the leading edge or the trailing edge of the input view in the text input layout control.
 The events and commands related to the custom icons should be handled at the application level.

 Unicode or font icons for the labels can be displayed as icons.